 Blog posts, provide regular, valuable information to your investors on topics they need to know more about to make their financial decisions every day.

 You already have a natural network in place: your family, friends and people you associate with personally and professionally.
 Your intentional network, however, is the group of contacts you specifically recruit, maintain and nurture.
 Intentional networks are win-win relationships based on rapport, trust and mutual benefit.
-There are 3 main types of people you need to help you thrive:
+There are 3 main types of people you need to help remain recession proof:

 Decision-makers: Those who provide you with direct leads, direct work or connect you to contacts who can.